vocdoni/vocdoni-node/README.md

 [![Join Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/xFTh8Np2ga)
 [![Twitter Follow](https://img.shields.io/twitter/follow/vocdoni.svg?style=social&label=Follow)](https://twitter.com/vocdoni)

-This repository contains a set of libraries and tools for the **Vocdoni** decentralized backend infrastructure, as described [in the documentation](https://docs.vocdoni.io/).
+This repository contains a set of libraries and tools for the **Vocdoni** decentralized protocol, as described [in the documentation](https://developer.vocdoni.io/protocol/overview).

 If you want to build on top of the Vocdoni protocol, you can visit the [developer portal](https://developer.vocdoni.io)